THalfar/Learning_RL/README.md

 Success rate calculated by running 1000 trials in test enviroment: 78.8 %

-This model hyperparameters were optimized by two stage NAS using Optuna used the best hyperparameters for long training.
+The hyperparameters for this model were optimized using a two-stage NAS process with Optuna, which identified the best hyperparameters for long training runs.
-- First stage used Optuna QMC sampler (Quasi Monte Carlo Sampler) with 6e5 training steps with linear fit slope as optimization target.
+- The first stage used Optuna's QMC sampler (Quasi-Monte Carlo Sampler) with 600,000 training steps, evaluating every 300,000 steps.
+A linear fit slope to these intermediate steps was used as the optimization target.
-- Second stage used Optuna TPE sampler with 10e6 training steps and evaluation every 6e5 step.
-For this phase 20 best hyperparameters from first stage were used as starting point by enquing these trials to TPE sampler.
-In this stage the trial result were the best evaluation value in all steps.
+- The second stage used Optuna's TPE sampler with 10,000,000 training steps, evaluating every 600,000 steps.
+In this phase, the 20 best hyperparameters from the first stage were used as the starting point by enqueueing these trials to the TPE sampler.
+The best evaluation value across all steps was considered the trial result.
-- The best founded hyperparameters were used for long training run 120e6 steps
+- The best-found hyperparameters were used for a long training run of 120,000,000 steps.

 Notably, to achieve this result, I modified the Stable Baselines EvalCallback class to reduce the learning rate whenever the model's training showed no progress.
 Additionally, Optuna's integration has been added to this class.